OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 ++++++++++++++++++++
 OpenMDAO doesn't have a strict requirement on any compiled code, but we can optionally make use of some compiled libraries, if they are present in your Python environment.
-If you don't want to use any of these optional features, then you shouldn't need a compiler.
-You can install the compilers and build the libraries later on and OpenMDAO will use them.
-So its fine if you start out without the compiled stuff, and add it in later.
+If you don't want to use any of these optional features, then you won't need a compiler.
+You can always install the compilers later and build the libraries then, and OpenMDAO will use them.

 We can link to both the PyOpt and PyOpt-Sparse optimization libraries.
-Also in order to run things in parallel you'll need petsc4py and mpi4py.
-So if you want to use those packages, you'll need binaries for them for your platform, or you'll need a compiler.
+Also, in order to run things in parallel, you'll need petsc4py and mpi4py.
+So if you want to use those packages, you'll either need platform-specific binaries for them, or you'll need a compiler.

 Install OpenMDAO Using pip